 You’re not alone — support is available when you need it

-You can download an interactive
+Download an interactive

-checklist of this article to print or
+checklist of this article

-store in your files.
+for your files.